What Types of Stars End Their Lives With Supernovae?

 Thermonuclear Supernovae: Type Ia

 Type Ia supernovae occur in binary star systems.
-They give us key information on how big the universe is.
 A white dwarf takes in material from its partner until it reaches a breaking point called the Chandrasekhar limit.
 Then, it explodes, shining incredibly bright, about 5 billion times more than our Sun.
 This brightness level stays quite stable.

 Sometimes, in binary systems, two white dwarf stars crash into each other.
 This also leads to a Type Ia supernova.
 For example, in Henize 2-428, two white dwarfs near one solar mass could merge, causing a supernova in about 700 million years.
 This shows that a possibility exists for such a situation, especially when there are no supergiant or giant stars around.